 - Pursue global efforts to control and improve emissions from international aviation and maritime transport.

 - Support the European Green Deal.

-The transport modes (air, water, rail and road) will be considered not only independently but also as combined and cross-modal transport concepts such as multi-, synchro, inter- and co-modality.
-On the other hand, the transport stakeholders that will be included in the project activities will include (i) the private transport and mobility sector, including automobile manufacturers (OEMs) and their suppliers (Tier 1 and Tier 2), commercial vehicle operators, private transport companies and value-added service providers; (ii) the public transport and mobility sector, that covers regional planning organisations, public transport planning agencies, and local government; and (iii) the solution providers which may be SMEs, start-up and spin-off companies, big industrial players, technological institutes, or research organisations.
+The transport modes (air, water, rail and road) are considered not only independently but also as combined and cross-modal transport concepts such as multi-, synchro, inter- and co-modality.
+On the other hand, the transport stakeholders targeted by project activities include (i) the private transport and mobility sector, such as automobile manufacturers (OEMs) and their suppliers (Tier 1 and Tier 2), commercial vehicle operators, private transport companies and value-added service providers; (ii) the public transport and mobility sector, that covers regional planning organisations, public transport planning agencies, and local government; and (iii) solution providers which may be SMEs, start-up and spin-off companies, big industrial players, technological institutes, or research organisations.

 The overall concept focus of the ENTRANCE project lies in the “supply-demand-finance” triangle that is envisaged for all transport and mobility modes and all relevant stakeholders as may be seen in the figure below.
 Each of the vertices of this triangle is defined as follows:

 - Supply: Organisations that can provide first-of-a-kind and near-to-market transport and mobility solutions (technologies, products and/or services).

 - Demand: Potential buyers among the main public and private actors of the transport and mobility sector that are expected to have foreseen replacement or purchase plans and schedules.